Dan Olinger

 There’s a lot more we could say about all this.
 I’d recommend a book if you’d like to study the concepts further.
 And yeah, the book just happens to be by a couple of friends of mine.

 This will be my last blog post here for a while.
-I’m taking a break from blogging here so I can concentrate on blogging somewhere else.
+I’m taking a break from blogging here so I can concentrate on blogging for my summer team in Africa.
 I’d love to have you follow that adventure if you find it interesting.
 If you don’t, that’s fine; I’ll see you back here, Lord willing, later.

 Photo by niu niu on Unsplash